- Getting Started

 One of the great strengths of the University of Pennsylvania is its capacity to offer significant research experiences to its undergraduates.
 Members of Penn’s alumni community have created a number of grants to support research and scholarly work of undergraduates in the College of Arts and Sciences.
 Due to the generosity of Penn alumni, grants are now available in both the Fall and Spring semesters.
 Complete descriptions of these awards are available at the end of this announcement.
 Research in any field is eligible for support.
 Examples of funded projects can be found here.
 Only students in the College of Arts & Sciences are eligible to apply.
 College students applying to the College Alumni Society Undergraduate Research Grant will also be considered for the Vagelos, Holtz, and other awards listed at the end of this description – please do not apply separately for each grant.

-Applications and all supporting materials, including Faculty recommendations, are due electronically to CURF by 4:00pm, October 24.
+Applications and all supporting materials, including Faculty recommendations, are due electronically to CURF by midnight on Monday, March 14, 2016

 These grants are intended to help pay the costs of research projects proposed by students and supervised by a Penn faculty member.
 Students do not need to specify which grant they are applying for; all use the same application form and deadline, and proposals will be automatically allocated to the appropriate fund.